 Thankfully there is a sweet spot — by keeping your top to bottom margins at 1” (one inch) & left to right at .63”, you can maintain aesthetic harmony.
 Feel free to adjust this to your preferred degree, just make sure to stay within a .5” to 1” range.

-3. Find a fitting font
+3. Find a Fitting Font

 The perfect font for a resume is one that makes the reader think, “this is easy on the eyes.”
 There are the “no-no” fonts like Comic Sans, the safe fonts such as Calibri, and then there are the fonts that have just enough flair to stand out without being too flashy.
 For a resume, this is the promised land.

 There are two categories of fonts: serif & non-serif.
 Serif fonts have accentuated edges that give them a distinguished appearance.
-They look great printed on paper, and at larger font sizes they stand out nicely.
+They look great printed on paper, and a larger font sizes they stand out nicely.
 Non-serif fonts are simply missing this style element, which makes them easier to read at smaller sizes and on a computer screen.

 My favorite serif font for a resume is Garamond.
-It’s elegant without being arrogant, and is a refreshing step away from the stodgy propriety of Times New Roman.
+It’s elegant without being arrogant and is a refreshing step away from the stodgy propriety of Times New Roman.
 If you decide to use Garamond, make sure the font size is at 12 — it appears smaller than some of its counterparts.

 My favorite non-serif font is Verdana.
 Verdana is spaced out a bit more than your average non-serif selection, which gives the reader a nice open feeling.
 It’s a breath-of-fresh-air font that can help bring out the content of your resume.